-Purchases to cover short positions and stabilizing purchases, as well as other purchases by the underwriters for their own accounts, may have the effect of preventing or retarding a decline in the market price of the notes.
-They may also cause the price of the notes to be higher than the price that would otherwise exist in the open market in the absence of these transactions.
-The underwriters may conduct these transactions in the over-the-counter market or otherwise.
-If the underwriters commence any of these transactions, they may discontinue them at any time without notice.
+These activities may have the effect of raising or maintaining the market price of the Series C Preferred Units or preventing or retarding a decline in the market price of the Series C Preferred Units, and, as a result, the price of the Series C Preferred Units may be higher than the price that otherwise might exist in the open market.
+If the underwriters commence these activities, they may discontinue them at any time.

-We expect that delivery of the notes will be made to investors on or about May 11, 2017, which will be the fifth business day following the date of this prospectus supplement (such settlement being referred to as "T+ 5").
-Under Rule 15c6-1 under the Exchange Act, trades in the secondary market are required to settle in three business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade notes on the date of this prospectus supplement or the next succeeding business day will be required, by virtue of the fact that the notes initially settle in T+ 5, to specify an alternate settlement arrangement at the time of any such trade to prevent a failed settlement.
-Purchasers of the notes who wish to trade the notes prior to their date of delivery hereunder should consult their advisors.
+We expect that delivery of the Series C Preferred Units will be made to investors on or about September 21, 2017, which will be the fifth business day following the date of this prospectus supplement (such settlement being referred to as "T+5").
+Under Rule 15c6-1 under the Exchange Act, trades in the secondary market are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
+Accordingly, purchasers who wish to trade Series C Preferred Units any date prior to two business days before delivery will be required, by virtue of the fact that the Series C Preferred Units initially settle in T+5, to specify an alternate settlement arrangement at the time of any such trade to prevent a failed settlement.
+Purchasers of the Series C Preferred Units who wish to trade the Series C Preferred Units on any date prior to two business days before delivery hereunder should consult their advisors.